liucs1986/python_parser/README.md

 This server tool parses Python 3 code and returns the found concepts by traversing the AST of the code.
 So you need to install python 3 on the server.
+You need to configure the python path in the file myweb.js:

+pythonPath:  '/usr/local/bin/python3';

 It's a node.js web project.
 You need to install node.js on the server.